oroinc/documentation/commerce/dev_guide/integration/index.rst

 The API sandbox page allows you to perform API requests directly from the Oro application instance.

-How to use the sandbox
+How to Use the Sandbox
 """"""""""""""""""""""

 The sandbox page for OroCommerce is available at: ``http://<hostname_of_your_oro_application>/admin/api/doc``, unlike in OroCRM.